truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

   SMART service and tests are important for systems with large numbers of disks.
   Managing systems with large numbers of disks can present challenges when determining the disk with issues if SMART service and testing are not set up.

-* Failover service on SCALE Enterprise High Availability (HA) systems
+* Failover service on TrueNAS Enterprise High Availability (HA) systems

   The failover service enables an HA system to fail over to the standby system controller after a disruption to the primary controller.
   This service is not included on non-Enterprise and non-HA systems.